All Episodes

 This is this morning in Dearborn, Michigan.

-I love America and I believe in the people of America.
+I love America, and I believe in the people of America.

-I believe in God and I believe that every person in this great country and every person on this great planet is a child of God.
+And I believe that every person in this great country and every person on this great planet is a child of God.

 I believe that we're all sisters and brothers.